-In other words, think of the JDE product team as the first heat pacer in a race, and your business is drafting behind them, reaping the benefits, while they do the heavy lifting.
+In other words, think of the JD Edwards product team as the first heat pacer in a race.
+Your business is drafting behind them, reaping the benefits, while they do the heavy lifting.

 So what are these four key investment areas?

-It’s all about ERP functionality… Lyle Ekdahl is, of course, specifically referring to JD Edwards EnterpriseOne 9.2 — and it’s increasing industry-based capabilities — when he spoke about this during his keynote session at InFocus17.
-Ekdahl and his team are moving beyond what’s become highly commoditized business processes and focusing on businesses by vertical, and they’re doing this by working to gain a better understanding of JDE user businesses.
+It’s all about ERP functionality.
+Lyle Ekdahl was, of course, specifically referring to JD Edwards EnterpriseOne 9.2—and its increasing industry-based capabilities—when he spoke about this during his keynote session at InFocus17.
+Ekdahl and his team are moving beyond what have become highly commoditized business processes and focusing on businesses by vertical.
+To do this, they’re working to gain a better understanding of JD Edwards user businesses.

-A larger commitment to rich industry functionality is visible in the new modules released on the 9.2 code line, like outbound inventory management and project forecasting, and according to plans discussed at InFocus17, there’s many more to come.
+A larger commitment to rich industry functionality is visible in the new modules released on the 9.2 code line, like outbound inventory management and project forecasting.
+And according to plans discussed at InFocus17, there’s much more to come.

 Personalized User Experience

 But what good is an ERP system if no one is using it?
-Not very, and Oracle knows this and is committed to making JD Edwards a tool that’s not only easy to use, but also an engaging experience for its users.
+Not very.
+Oracle knows this and is committed to making JD Edwards a tool that’s not only easy to use but also an engaging experience for its users.
 Complementary to the industry focus on the product level, there is a new role-based focus at the user level through UX One.

 Digital Technologies for Business Transformation

 What’s even better is the ease in which these technologies can now interact with mobile devices, further enhancing collaborative capabilities.
-So far there’s more than 80 mobile applications available for E1, things like mobile watchlists, barcode scanning, location based services, and mobile cloud service integration.
+So far there are more than 80 mobile applications available for EnterpriseOne.
+Things like mobile watchlists, barcode scanning, location-based services, and mobile cloud service integration.

 Speaking of Cloud…

-When you hear Cloud, Oracle wants you to think security and scalability.
-Each of the three layers of Cloud (Saas, PaaS, and IaaS) is respectively designed to complement, extend, and optimize your JDE applications.
+When you hear “cloud,” Oracle wants you to think security and scalability.
+Each of the three layers of cloud (Saas, PaaS, and IaaS) is respectively designed to complement, extend, and optimize your JD Edwards applications.